-Brisbane is a resilient, one-man-artillery, offensive caster, who likes to be near the front.
-He lives up to his name and fluff, by being a tough combatant, and capable of tearing down even the mightiest defences.
-He has an excellent ranged game and a good assassination potential thanks to his Rocket Cannon (and especially, Ground Pounder), and his feat can be absolutely devastating.
+Brisbane is a resilient, one-man-artillery, offensive caster who likes to be near the front.
+He lives up to his name and fluff by being a tough combatant and capable of tearing down even the mightiest defences.
+He has an excellent ranged game and assassination potential thanks to his Rocket Cannon (specifically Ground Pounder) coupled with his armor-breaking feat.

-- Force Hammer - Incredibly expensive for his focus pool, you'll likely to see this one in use only if you want to knock down something for assassination (feel free to use some expendable model of yours, if that's what it takes).
+- Incredibly expensive for his focus pool, so you're best to use it only if you want to knock down something for assassination.
 The damage is also nothing to write home about.

-- Rift - Another fairly expensive spell, with relative short range.
-It puts a medium AOE of rough terrain into game, but unless it is arced, its short range can be as much hindrance for you, as for your enemy.
+- Another fairly expensive spell with a relatively short range.
+It puts a medium AOE of rough terrain onto the field, but its short range can be as much hindrance for you as for your enemy.

-- Mage Sight - your number one tool in the faction to remove Stealth on enemy units.
-Only your battlegroup profits from its effect, but that is usually more than enough for the job.
+- Your number one tool in the faction to remove Stealth on enemy units.
+Only your battlegroup can benefit from this effect, but that is usually more than enough for the job.
 Like Foxhole, it can also be used for board control.

 Drawbacks & Downsides

-- Damage support is mainly from his feat turn - outside that he offers few buff to hitting power to his army and battlegroup alike
+- Damage support is mainly from his feat turn - outside that he offers little else to bolster your army's damage output.

-- He must be close to the enemy to make the most out of his feat; you can easily leave him exposed for assassinations and counter-attacks
+- He must be close to the enemy to make the most out of his feat.
+Thus, you can easily leave him exposed for assassinations and counter-attacks.

-- All his supports are upkeeps, making him vulnerable for Lamentation and Purification.
-On the brighter side, 2 of them are AOEs, so units in it won't be harmed by Purgation attacks' extra die, and cannot be cancelled by Dispel.
+- All his support spells are upkeeps, making him vulnerable to Lamentation and Purification.
+On the brighter side, two of the spells are AOEs, so units in it won't be harmed by Purgation attacks' extra die, and cannot be cancelled by Dispel.